 Before effective chemotherapy became available, children with extracranial malignant GCTs had 3-year survival rates of 15% to 20% with surgery and radiation therapy,[4,5,6] although young boys with localized testicular tumors did well with surgical resection alone.[7,8] Cisplatin-based chemotherapy has significantly improved outcomes for most children and adolescents with extracranial GCTs; 5-year survival rates now approach 85%.

 In the United States, the standard chemotherapy regimen for both adults and children with malignant nonseminomatous GCTs includes cisplatin, etoposide, and bleomycin.
 Adult patients receive weekly bleomycin throughout treatment (bleomycin, etoposide, and cisplatin [BEP]).[9,10,11,12] U.S. pediatric trials included patients aged 15 years and younger with testicular GCTs and patients aged 21 years and younger with ovarian and extragonadal GCTs.
-Patients received bleomycin only on day 1 of each cycle (cisplatin, etoposide, and bleomycin [PEb]).[13,14] The combination of carboplatin, etoposide, and bleomycin (JEb) underwent clinical investigation in the United Kingdom in children younger than 16 years and was reported to have an event-free survival by site and stage similar to that of PEb.[15,16] Refer to Table 7 for adult BEP and pediatric PEb and JEb chemotherapy dosing schedules.[9,10,11,13,14] In both adult and pediatric trials, the number of adolescent subjects was small; the optimal therapy for adolescents (age 11 years and older) is not clear.
+Patients received bleomycin only on day 1 of each cycle (cisplatin, etoposide, and bleomycin [PEb]).[13,14] The combination of carboplatin, etoposide, and bleomycin (JEb) underwent clinical investigation in the United Kingdom in children younger than 16 years and was reported to have an event-free survival (EFS) by site and stage similar to that of PEb.[15,16] Refer to Table 7 for adult BEP and pediatric PEb and JEb chemotherapy dosing schedules.[9,10,11,13,14] In both adult and pediatric trials, the number of adolescent subjects was small; the optimal therapy for adolescents (aged ≥11 years) is not clear.